Trace of a matrix :

 Properties of trace of matrix:

-Let A and B be any two square matrix of order n, then
+Let A and B be any two square matrices of order n, then

 - tr(kA) = k tr(A) where k is a scalar.